Phantom's Revenge: Statistical comparison

-Reception
+Reception and awards

-The original Steel Phantom was largely well-received, but it was criticized for its roughness, mainly due to its speed through its inversions and its unpopular over-the-shoulder restraints.
-Following its 2001 conversion, Phantom's Revenge received near-universal acclaim, being praised for its airtime moments, improved ride experience, and for maintaining the thrilling portions from its predecessor.
-The original restraints were replaced with lap bar restraints for the conversion.
+The original Steel Phantom was initially well-received, but it was later criticized for its roughness, mainly due to its speed through its inversions and its unpopular over-the-shoulder restraints.
+Following its 2001 conversion, Phantom's Revenge received near-universal acclaim, being praised for its airtime moments, improved ride experience, smoothness, and for maintaining the worthwhile portions of its predecessor.

+Phantom's Revenge regularly ranks highly in the Golden Ticket Awards hosted by Amusement Today.
+It also makes common appearances in the National Amusement Park Historical Association's (NAPHA) annual steel coaster survey.
+In 2025, it was named the United States' best roller coaster in a contest hosted by USA Today.